sammmlow/openspacesg/source/_build/html/_sources/events.rst.txt

 |

-While there are available slots in the presentation line-up, please feel free to submit your talk through the link below and our administrative team will respond to you shortly!
+If there are available slots in the presentation line-up, please feel free to submit your talk through the link below and our administrative team will respond to you shortly!

 .. link-button:: https://forms.office.com/r/3aa9TtnK57
 	:text: Submit an Abstract to Our Next Rolling Workshop